Watch on Vimeo

 Premiere at Dansens Hus April 10, 2019.
 Originally a solo on tour with Riksteatern in Sweden 2018 and reworked for Dansens Hus to an ensemble piece.

-Supported by: Swedish Arts Council, Uppsala City Council for Cultural Affairs, The Swedish Arts Grants Committee
+Supported by: Swedish Arts Council, City of Uppsala, Cultural Affairs Board, The Swedish Arts Grants Committee